Dani-Renteria/Web-Application-Tutorial-Report/README.md

 In order to run this code you will need a few prerequisites:

-1: An AWS account to use the products in the tutorial (Free tier will work just fine).
+1: An AWS account to use the products (Amazon API Gateway, AWS Lambda, Amazon DynamoDB, and AWS Identity and Access Management (IAM) in the tutorial (Free tier will work just fine).

 2: A word editor to write and edit the JavaScript, HTML, and JSON files from the tutorial.